-- The statement of profit or loss and other comprehensive income comprises the total comprehensive income for Zelda for the period ended 30 June 2017 and Zelda Therapeutics Limited over the period since acquisition to 30 June 2017. - The statement of profit or loss and other comprehensive income comparatives comprises the period from incorporation of 19 August 2015 to 30 June 2016 for Zelda.
+The statement of profit or loss and other comprehensive income comparatives comprises the total comprehensive income for Zelda for the period ended 30 June 2017 and Zelda Therapeutics Limited over the period since acquisition to 30 June 2017.

-- The statement of financial position as at 30 June 2017 represents the combined Zelda Therapeutics Group. - The statement of financial position comparative represents Zelda only as at 30 June 2016.
+• The statement of financial position as at 30 June 2018 and 30 June 2017 represents the combined Zelda Therapeutics Group.

-- The statement of changes in equity comprises: - The equity balances of Zelda as at the beginning of the financial year (1 July 2016). - The total comprehensive income for the financial year and transactions with equity holders, being 12 months for Zelda for the year ended 30 June 2017 and the period from 18 November 2016 until 30 June 2017 for the combined Zelda Therapeutics Group. - The equity balances of the combined Zelda and Zelda Therapeutics Limited at the end of the financial year (30 June 2017). - The statement of changes in equity comprises the financial year for Zelda ended 30 June 2016.
+- The statement of changes in equity comprises: - The total comprehensive income for the prior financial year and transactions with equity holders, being 12 months for Zelda for the year ended 30 June 2017 and the period from 18 November 2016 until 30 June 2017 for the combined Zelda Therapeutics Group. - The equity balances of the combined Zelda and Zelda Therapeutics Limited at the end of the financial years ended 30 June 2018 and 30 June 2017.